Activating collagen with Greespi: scientifically proven effect

 -

-With age or due to external factors, fibroblasts "wear out" and produce less collagen.
-On top of that, enzymes that degrade collagen become more active.
-One of these enzymes is matrix metalloproteinase-8 (MMP-8)—it specifically breaks down type I collagen.
+With age and exposure to external factors, fibroblast activity declines, while collagen-degrading enzymes become more active.
+One key enzyme is matrix metalloproteinase-8 (MMP-8), which specifically breaks down type I collagen.

 -